ZXBYNXK/365DaysOfCode/README.md

 Overall: <br />
 - Good practice on using jwt, bcryptjs again in another [program](https://github.com/DariusRain/brainhive2) and the use of the request headers. <br />
 - Learning that [concurrently](https://www.npmjs.com/package/concurrently) is'nt needed just to run a mern stack application & that you typically see or want the client and server separate. <br />
-- Also config isnt needed either, where you can just ignore files from github during a push with git.
-Or just set the enviroment variables via shell on the platform <br /> the application is running on. <br />
+- Also [dotenv](https://www.npmjs.com/package/dotenv) isnt needed either, where you can just ignore files from github during a push with git.
+Or just set the enviroment variables via shell on the platform. <br /> the application is running on. <br />
 - Getting new with mongoosejs projection and how to use it to query and modify datat in MongoDB Atlas or Local Databases. <br />